slavonic/Fedorovsk/README.md

 ## History

-Fedorovsk was designed by Nikita Simmons as Fedorovsk UCS.
+Fedorovsk was designed by Nikita Simmons in 2007 for a legacy codepage.
-Reencoded for Unicode by Aleksandr Andreev as part of the [Slavonic Computing Initiative](https://sci.ponomar.net/fonts.html) and edited, released under SIL OFL v.
-1.1.
+It was reencoded for Unicode by Aleksandr Andreev as part of the [Slavonic Computing Initiative](https://sci.ponomar.net/fonts.html) and edited, released under SIL OFL v.
+1.1 and distributed as Fedorovsk Unicode.
-Edited by Aleksandr Andreev for Google Fonts.
+Further edited by Aleksandr Andreev and Nikita Simmons.

 ## License